Inflationary gravitational wave background as a tail effect: Computation of the primordial tensor power spectrum

 For physical conclusions, we need the absolute value squared of \eq\nr{g_f_sum}, according to \eq\nr{hk_hq}.
 The corresponding power spectrum is obtained by multiplying this with the measure $k^3/(2\pi^2)$, yielding \be \P^{ }_{h} \; = \; \biggl( \frac{H}{2\pi} \biggr)^2_{ } \bigl(\, 1 + k^2\tau^2 \,\bigr) \;. \la{P_h} \ee After adding the normalization factors for tensor perturbations, and considering the limit $k|\tau| = k/(aH) \ll 1$, valid for momenta well outside of the horizon (these are the ones having an observable effect today), this reduces to the text-book tensor power spectrum, \be \P^{ }_\rmii{T} \; \stackrel{k|\tau| \ll 1}{\approx} \; \frac{16}{\pi} \biggl( \frac{H}{\mpl^{ }} \biggr)^2_{ } \;, \la{P_T} \ee where $\mpl^{ } \equiv 1.22091 \times 10^{19}_{ }$~GeV is the Planck mass.

 {}From the tensor power spectrum, once multiplied with the transfer function~\cite{sw}, we can obtain the current-day fractional gravitational energy density, $\Omega^{ }_\rmii{GW}$.
-Measuring this is an on-going effort~\cite{ngrav,pta}, even if the sensitivity is not sufficient for the simplest inflationary models.
-On the other hand, the ratio of the tensor power spectrum to the curvature one, $ r \equiv \P^{ }_\rmii{T} / \P^{ }_\rmii{$\mathcal{R}$} $, is already strongly constrained by Planck data on CMB, $r < 0.056$~\cite{planck}.
+Measuring this is an on-going effort~\cite{nhz1,nhz2,nhz3,nhz4}.
+The ratio of the tensor power spectrum to the curvature one, $ r \equiv \P^{ }_\rmii{T} / \P^{ }_\rmii{$\mathcal{R}$} $, is already strongly constrained by Planck data on CMB, $r < 0.056$~\cite{planck}.

 We stress that the only terms left over in \eq\nr{P_T}, are the ones enhanced by $1/(k\tau)$ in \eq\nr{g_f_tail}.
 In other words, \eq\nr{P_T} arises exclusively from the tail contribution.
 However, the lightcone contribution is also conceptually important, for it guarantees the independence of the result of the parameter~$\epsilon$ at finite values of $k\tau$~\cite{remark} (cf.\ also \eqs\nr{x_penul} and \nr{x_final} in the supplementary material).